Skip to content

 boolean false Enable monorepo mode for workspaces where sub-directories are not separate git repos

-When enabled, Multi treats the workspace as a monorepo where: - The root workspace is the only git repository - Sub-directories listed in repos are regular directories (not separate git repos) - Git operations (cloning, branch switching) are skipped - VS Code config syncing and CLAUDE.md generation still work normally - GitHub Actions workflows can be synced into root .github/workflows for commit-and-run behavior
+When enabled, Multi treats the workspace as a monorepo where: - The root workspace is the only git repository - Sub-directories listed in repos are regular directories (not separate git repos) - Git operations (cloning, branch switching) are skipped - VS Code config syncing and optional agent instruction generation still work normally - GitHub Actions workflows can be synced into root .github/workflows for commit-and-run behavior

 This is useful for: - Traditional monorepos with packages in subdirectories - Workspaces where you want Multi's VS Code merging without git management